hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 FPC is for Fabric what is PDO for Sawtooth: TEE-based smart contracts which extend the respective ledger technology with strong confidentiality in addition to the pre-existing strong integrity.
 Note that the PDO team is also involved in the design and development of FPC.
 Avalon on the other hand focuses on efficient off-chain confidential and (initially) state-less computation, e.g., it does not give any guarantee of rollback-resilient encrypted state or alike.

-Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel SGX to protect privacy and integrity of smart-contracts.
-In contrast to FPC, Corda uses Intel SGX to secure transaction validation only whereas our approach executes each FPC chaincode in an enclave.
+Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel SGX to protect privacy and intgrity of smart-contracts.
+There

 # Testing
 [testing]: #testing